moheladwy/moheladwy/README.md

 ## - 🌱 I’m currently learning:
 - Computer Hardware and How it works inside the machine, Calculus, Linear Algebra, Linear Programming, Statistics, and Computer Network.

-- Programming consepts such as Structural Programming and OOP using C++ and How the memory works behind the scene.
+- Programming concepts such as Structural Programming and OOP using C++ and How the memory works behind the scene.
 The different between Compiled Language like CPlusPlus (C++) and Interpreted Language like Python.

 - How to write efficient algorithms for solving problems on codeforces (you can find my solutions for codeforces' problem on my repo).